DevZupa/ZHB-A3/README.md

 	#include "ZHB\ZHB_Functions.hpp"
 };
 ```
+* If you already have a RscTittles and CfgFunctions place it in there ofcourse

-3. DONE - Change the fn_initVariables to your likings.
+* DONE - Change the fn_initVariables to your likings.

 ![Alt text](http://i.imgur.com/N9Pekye.jpg "Image")